Confirmation of Acceptance for Studies (CAS)

 • Do not enter the University postcode as this will delay the delivery of your BRP.

-• If you wish to collect your BRP at another post office, you must enter the postcode of your chosen post office.
+• If you wish to collect your BRP at a post office near where you will be staying when you first arrive in the UK, you can enter the postcode of your chosen post office instead of the ACL code.

-• Your visa 'decision letter' will state which post office your BRP has been sent to.
+• Your visa 'decision letter' will state which location your BRP has been sent to.
 You will receive the decision letter before you leave for the UK.

-• You will need to take your passport and the BRP decision letter to collect your BRP card.
+• You will need your passport and decision letter to collect your BRP.

 What if there are errors with my BRP card?